 I drove over to the gym and entered hesitantly, wondering if I should enter in the first place.
 Bella had trusted me to keep her secrets and I had just told Edward and Alice Cullen one of them… Would she even trust me again?
 What if she knew what had happened…?
 I only want to help her… She's my best friend after all.
 There were a lot of grunting and panting around me, considering most of the students here were still practicing.
 But my destination was the main gym.

 Seeing the double doors in front of me made me force the thoughts of Edward and Alice out of my head.
 It couldn't bother me while I was with Bella.
 If it did, then I might tell her what I did… And I can't do that today, not today of all days… Opening the double doors, the first thing that my eyes detected was a large circular platform with two people on it: one of them being Bella.
-And she was fighting hard against a man with a medium-length white beard, perfectly combed hair and a karate kimono.
-Of what I could remember, Bella had told me that her 'sensei' was of Chinese origin.
-So of course he would wear the typical kimono dress set.
+And she was fighting hard against a man with a medium-length white beard, perfectly combed hair and a karate gi.
+Of what I could remember, Bella had told me that her 'sensei' was of Japanese origin.
+So of course he would wear the typical karate garment.

 The way they fought, it was as if they were doing some sort of tango.
 They moved gracefully and ferociously at the same time, their moves basically copying one another.
 But they weren't copies.
 It was the actual movements that amazed me.
 Even if Bella couldn't see, she moved with grace and poise.
 Punches, kicks, dodges, parries… Bella carried them out perfectly.
 And her sensei blocked them with slight difficulty.